xjananx3/modern-yt-converter/README.md

 # 🎥 YouTube Downloader

-A simple, modern and powerful YouTube Downloader built with WPF/XAML and .NET that allows you to download videos and audios in various formats and qualities.
+A simple, modern and powerful YouTube Downloader built with XAML and C# on Uno Platform that allows you to download videos and audios in various formats and qualities.
 The application supports multiple audio and video formats and provides a user-friendly interface.

 ## 🚀 Features